 Colgate has two principal compensation vehicles for encouraging the long term growth and performance of the Company.
-The first is stock options granted under the Company's stock option plans, and the second is restricted stock awards under the Long Term Global Growth Program of the EICP Plan.
+The first is stock options granted under the 1987 Stock Option Plan, and the second is restricted stock awards under the Long Term Global Growth Program of the EICP Plan.
 In addition, from time to time, restricted stock awards also may be granted for special recognition and retention purposes.